SNIPPIK/Node-Cycle/README.md

             // Time until next cycle run
             duration: 20,

-            // It is necessary to take into account the event loop/timer drift
-            drift: false,

             // Custom functions (if you want to change the execution logic a little)
             custom: {},